-Welcome to Rowan at Home, our new series to give you a glimpse into Rowan University, our campus culture, and the lives of our students, while we’re practicing social distancing to protect society from the spread of COVID-19.
+Welcome to our series to give you a glimpse into Rowan University, our campus culture, and the lives of our students, while we’re practicing social distancing to protect society from the spread of COVID-19.
 Today’s story is from Nicole Cier, a senior isolating in her house in Middlesex County, NJ.
 Nicole is a writing arts major who normally lives in Rowan Boulevard Apartments during the school year.

 With the constant news alerts, cancellations, and changes in my college schedule due to COVID-19, it can be difficult to focus on what really matters.
 Each day, a new aspect of daily life changes for people around the world due to this virus, and it can especially be a rough time for college students to adjust.
 Now more than ever, it is extremely important to maintain a routine during the week, so we can stay on top of our work and ensure success.

 Structure in our days is much harder to attain while we’re confined to our house, juggling family time and alone time, and still trying to hang onto our jobs and degrees.
 But small adjustments in our daily lives during a time of social distancing can have a positive impact on our happiness, productivity, and education.
 We, as college students, must strive to maintain a sense of normalcy to get us through these challenging times.